• Skip to primary navigation

 Jill Colonna

-Creating a simple green salad is both delicious and nutritious at any time of year.
-Try out this recipe with your favourite seasonal veggies and enjoy a refreshing and satisfying dish that complements any meal.
+This delicious, nutritional yet simple green salad is great with your favourite seasonal veggies and complements any meal.
 Add toasted seeds and fresh herbs for extra flavour and texture.
+Made with the simplest French salad dressing with only 3 ingredients.

 Print Recipe Pin Recipe